When a limited company borrows money from a bank or other financial institution, it is not unusual for the lender to ask for security for the debt.

 - The company is about to be wound up

-- The company appoints the receiver
+- The company appoints the insolvency practitioner

-- The company will cease to exist in the future
+- The company will cease to exist in the future such as through liquidation.

-What is the Difference Between a Fixed and Floating charge?
+What is the Difference Between a Fixed and Floating Charge?

 - A fixed charge applies to a specific identifiable asset, while a floating charge is dynamic in nature and generally applies to the whole of the company’s property.